rmosolgo/graphql-ruby/guides/defining_your_schema.md

 ## Handling Errors

-You can rescue errors by defining handlers with `Schema#rescue_from`.
+You can rescue errors by defining handlers with {Schema#rescue_from}.
 The handler should return a string that will be inserted into the response.
 For example, you can set up a handler:

 ```ruby
 MySchema.rescue_from(ActiveRecord::RecordInvalid) { "Some data could not be saved" }